Deploying Linux Servers in the Cloud – A Complete Guide

 2. Scalability and flexibility

-• Cloud-based Linux servers can scale resources up or down as needed.
+• Cloud-based Linux servers can scale up or down instantly, ensuring performance remains stable even when workloads change.

 3. Security and reliability

-• Cloud environments provide redundancy and disaster recovery options.
+• Cloud environments add redundancy and disaster recovery options, helping maintain uptime and resilience.

 4. Performance optimization